MarcoGarciaKoch/rick-and-morty-app/README.md

 - The user can filter by `alive` characters that match searching criteria.
 - The user can filter by `dead` characters that match searching criteria.
 - The user can show again all characters by clicking a specific button.
-- There is an infinte scroll integrated to load all the characters in a progressive manner.
+- There are 2 pagination buttons to load the next or previous page of 20 characters.

 # Repository Structure